Patio Tomatoes: What & How to Grow

 Ten of the Best Tomatoes to Grow on your Patio or in a Container:

-• The Tiny Tim Tomato (D) is a compact plant that will produce 3/4″ red cherry tomatoes in a window sill garden or small pots.
-The mature plant will grow to be about 18″ tall and as wide as is allowed by the container.
+- The Tiny Tim Tomato (D) is a compact plant that will produce 3/4″ red cherry tomatoes in a window sill garden or small pots.
+The mature plant will grow to be about 18″ tall and as wide as the container allows.

-• Another one of my favorites is the Little Bing Cherry Tomato (D).
-This bush tomato will reach its height at 18-24″, making it perfect for small spaces.
+- Another one of my favorites is the Little Bing Cherry Tomato (D).
+This bush tomato will reach 18-24″ in height, making it perfect for small spaces.
 The fruit of the Little Bing is about 1″ in diameter.

-• The Yellow Canary Tomato (D) produces yellow fruits about 1 inch in diameter and is a dwarf variety that can be grown in pots as small as 7 inches, so they are perfect for a small space.
+- The Yellow Canary Tomato (D) produces yellow fruits about 1 inch in diameter.
+It is a dwarf variety that can be grown in pots as small as 7 inches, so it is perfect for a small space.
 It also tolerates lower light levels, so it is an excellent choice if your patio or balcony doesn’t get as much sun as you would like.

-• Elfin (D) produces grape-shaped fruits approximately 1½ inches in length.
+- Elfin (D) produces grape-shaped fruits approximately 1½ inches in length.
 The Elfin tomato is crisp and delicious.
-The mature plant should top out at 3′ tall.grape tomatoes on the vine.
+The mature plant should top out at 3′ tall.

 What Do You Need for Thriving Patio Tomato Plants?